HLS-PGR-newsletter/HLS-PGR-newsletter/_reflections/2018-11-01-NHS-Ethics.md

 ---
 *Becky Seymour is a 3rd year PhD student studying FGM in the postpartum period.
-During her breaks she enjoys waking, reading and developing her theory of how ants will one day rule the world.*
+During her breaks she enjoys walking, reading and developing her theory of how ants will one day rule the world.*

 <center>
   <img src="{{ site.baseurl }}/img/team/Becki-profile.png" alt="Becky Seymour" width = "400" />